Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

 In 1851, Elijah was still working as a carpenter, but an 1853 directory gives his occupation as 'bookseller & joiner', and the 1857 Post Office directory lists him as 'grocer & druggist', still in Gargrave.

-Elijah died in 1899 at the age of 81, at 6 Cross Street, Skipton.
+Elijah died of "senile decay" on 6th May 1899 at the age of 81, at 6 Cross Street, Skipton.

 George Roberts was born at Gargrave on 31st March 1845, the first son of Elijah and Mary Ann Roberts.
 As a child he lived in Gargrave, later moving with his parents to Skipton.
 He was confirmed into the Catholic church at Broughton Hall Chapel, near Skipton, on 8th July, 1858.